US Naval Academy Names First Black Female Brigade Commander In It’s 175-Year-History

 The brigade commander is responsible for much of the day-to-day activities and professional training for the Naval Academy’s more than 4,400 midshipmen.

 Barber was selected from a group of top-ranked first-class midshipmen by a board made up of senior leadership staff, which interviewed and reviewed the candidates’ records.
+Her father also attended the Naval Academy and graduated in 1991.

-Reacting to the appointment, Barber said;
+Reacting to the appointment, Barber said,

 “Earning the title of brigade commander speaks volumes, but the title itself is not nearly as significant as the opportunity it brings to lead a team in doing something I believe will be truly special.
 I am humbled to play a small role in this momentous season of American history.”

-Barber is said to be a mechanical engineering major who plans to commission into the Marine Corps following graduation.
+Sydney Barber is said to be a mechanical engineering major who plans to commission into the Marine Corps following graduation.
 She is a part of the Navy Women’s Varsity Track and Field Team and currently holds a record for the outdoor 4x400m relay, according to the release.